from-humans-for-humans/human-made/README.md

 #### Who Can Get Away With Using Human-Made With a Bit of Side-Eye?

 If in the course of making something, you've used AI as nothing more than a *research* tool, then (as of mid-2025) you should be fine.
 While we're sure that sooner rather than later bias will be intentionally and broadly built into the research capabilities of AI tools (likely driven by advertisers), AI tools still represent valuable research tools in their ability to cover large swaths of archival material and provide significant insights.

 #### Who Cannot Use Human-Made?

 If you used AI in any other capacity than as a research tool.
 This means:

 - You used it to write code for you.
-- You used it to write for you, or edit your writing.
+- You used it to write prose for you, or edit your writing.
 - You used it to compose music for you.
 - You used it to generate images for you.
 - etc.